Forestry scientists research forest growth, wood processing, conservation and different types of trees, and how these can be used.

 - Those with postgraduate degrees usually earn between $56,000 and $98,000.

-- Those with several years' experience and increased performance and responsibility may earn between $110,000 and $150,000.
-However, only a small number of forestry scientists achieve this level.
+- Those with several years' experience and increased responsibility may earn between $110,000 and $150,000.
+However, only a small number of forestry scientists earn at this level.

 Pay for forestry scientists at universities

-- Ministry of Business, Innovation and Employment website - information on minimum pay rates
+- Employment New Zealand website - information on minimum pay rates

 What you will do